open/close all folders

 - Babylon A.D.: Toorop shoots a rabbit and cooks it up for the two women he's escorting across the border.
-When one asks where he learnt to cook, he says its Rule Number One in the mercenary business.
+When one asks where he learnt to cook, he says its Rule #1 in the mercenary business.

 - Bridget Jones: Mark Darcy is the archetypal British gentleman who also has happened to salvage the disastrous dinner that Bridget tried to prepare for her birthday, under short notice.
 Just try to salvage the caper berry gravy, marmalade, look past the color of the leek soup, and prepare some omelettes.

-- In How to Lose a Guy in 10 Days, one of the ways Ben attempts to get Andie to fall in love with him (to win a bet) is by cooking for her.
+- In How To Lose A Guy In Ten Days, one of the ways Ben attempts to get Andie to fall in love with him (to win a bet) is by cooking for her.
 His friends call it "bringing out the big guns".
 Unfortunately, Andie is working on the titular article and is actively doing everything she can to get Ben to dump her.
 So as soon as he brings out the lamb, she breaks down into fake tears, "revealing" that she's vegetarian.

 - Beck in The Rundown is a skilled chef who only works for mobster Billy Walker in order to pay off his debts so he can open his own restaurant.